kwp-lab/mcp-fetch/README.md

 ## Available Tools

 - `fetch`: Retrieves URLs from the Internet and extracts their content as markdown.
+If images are found, their URLs will be included in the response.

 **Image Processing Specifications:**